 All investments involve risks, including the possible loss of principal.
 Investments in foreign securities involve special risks including currency fluctuations, economic instability and political developments.
 Investments in emerging markets, of which frontier markets are a subset, involve heightened risks related to the same factors, in addition to those associated with these markets’ smaller size, lesser liquidity and lack of established legal, political, business and social frameworks to support securities markets.
 Because these frameworks are typically even less developed in frontier markets, as well as various factors including the increased potential for extreme price volatility, illiquidity, trade barriers and exchange controls, the risks associated with emerging markets are magnified in frontier markets.
 Stock prices fluctuate, sometimes rapidly and dramatically, due to factors affecting individual companies, particular industries or sectors, or general market conditions.

 1. Source: FactSet, as of September 30, 2018.The MSCI Emerging Markets Index captures large- and mid-cap representation across 24 emerging-market countries.
 Indexes are unmanaged and one cannot directly invest in them.
+They do not include fees, expenses or sales charges.
 MSCI makes no warranties and shall have no liability with respect to any MSCI data reproduced herein.
 No further redistribution or use is permitted.
 This report is not prepared or endorsed by MSCI.
 Important data provider notices and terms available at www.franklintempletondatasources.com.
 Past performance is not an indicator or guarantee of future performance.

 2. Thailand’s National Economic and Social Development Board, August 2018.